Tricia is a writer and wanderer, passionate about sustainable living.

 Tricia believes that finding meaning in creativity and connections (rather than consumption) is the key to ensuring a sustainable future.
 Heartfelt connection with nature and with other people ensures we are grateful for what we have rather than continually want for more.

 Tricia used to share her writings often.
 First on her (now very neglected) blog Little eco footprints, then for a weekly column (titled Less is More) for the Newcastle Herald.
-These days she writes more slowly and quietly and hopes to finish her memoir about nature connection by the end of this year.
+These days she writes more slowly and quietly and will be publishing her first book Greenhood: the delight in being dormant in November 2021.

 Articles about Tricia from elsewhere:

 Feature in the Summer 2021 issue of Organic Gardener magazine

 Conversations with Community: Tricia Eco (Treading Lightly), Cityhippyfarmgirl blog.
 January 2017

 Build small to live large, Newcastle Herald.
 November 2016.